-It basically involves advertising your brand on search engines such as google, Yahoo or Bing.
+It basically involves advertising your brand on search engines such as Google, Yahoo, or Bing.
 The major benefit of this is that it gives you instant results.
 You also needn’t search your target audience; they approach you if they need your product.
 The cherry on the cake is that you pay only when somebody clicks on your ad.
 You will also have complete data and insights about your campaign, so you can improve it.
-However, this type of marketing, unless done with extreme care can eat away you budget.
-Hence, it must be done after consulting a panel of expertise.
+However, this type of marketing, unless done with extreme care can eat away your budget.
+Hence, it must be done after consulting a panel of experts.

 The second most popular search engine is YouTube.
-Only in India, it has around 265 million users.
+Only India, has around 265 million users.
 It has the power to make someone or something an overnight success.
-The advertisements aired on this site promotes a good will of the company and an interest in the greater good.
+The advertisements aired on this site promote the goodwill of the company and an interest in the greater good.
 They promote themselves and try to portray that they fulfill their social corporate responsibility.
 As a result, their consumers trust them and there is decreased opposition.
 The more powerful and innovative ad films are, the more customers they attract.
 However, most startups do not opt for this as the cost and requirements of shooting for ad films require huge budgets and considerable manpower.

 When I hear the word “viral”, the first thing to come into my mind is Dhinchak Pooja 😉.
 Another such example is the wink-girl.
 But in a more white-collar setting, Blendtec and The Dollar Shave Club are also good examples of viral marketing success.
 A brand-named Squat Potty became successful and generated $7 Mn in revenue with their viral videos.

-But to create that online buzz, a company needs fresh ideas, out-of-the-box concepts and lateral thinking.
-Those ideas should be worked upon and refined until something fruitful in yielded.
-What is necessary is you create content (articles, explainer videos etc.) from a unique angle and should have a strong marketing plan to promote it.
+But to create that online buzz, a company needs fresh ideas, out-of-the-box concepts, and lateral thinking.
+Those ideas should be worked upon and refined until something fruitful is yielded.
+What is necessary is you create content (articles, explainer videos, etc.) from a unique angle and should have a strong marketing plan to promote it.
 This can generate massive traffic and sales thereby, increasing your revenues tremendously.

 However, the communication is successful only if the right message is sent to the right audience through the right medium.
-It makes no sense that you advertise old-age requirements on Facebook or Make up in financial newspapers.
+It makes no sense that you advertise old-age requirements on Facebook or Makeup in financial newspapers.
 This is the reason why Lamborghini does not advertise its cars on Television.
-Your choice of marketing campaign should be therefore covered in all angles.
+Your choice of a marketing campaign should be therefore covered in all angles.